Petter Wallenberg: Advocacy

 In 2013 Petter created the musical campaign ‘Love Yourself Test Yourself’ to encourage testing for HIV.
-The campaign went on to win a Clio Award, one of the world’s most recognizable international advertising awards, and resulted in a renewed increase in HIV-testing.
+The campaign went on to win a Clio Award, one of the world's most recognizable international advertising awards, and resulted in a renewed increase in HIV-testing.

 In 2016 during the making of the music album ‘Rainbow Riots’, Wallenberg and his Ugandan collaborators were held hostage in the police raid of Uganda Pride.
 Swedish newspaper reported how him and his colleagues were forced down on the floor for hours by armed police officers who also arrested several LGBT people.

 The violent incident led to Wallenberg founding the organization of the same name: Rainbow Riots.
 Rainbow Riots, an international non-profit organisation that uses arts and culture to advocate for human rights for LGBT people everywhere.

-As the creative director of Rainbow Riots, Petter collaborates with fellow LGBT artists around the world, and has created a string of high profile international projects, several of which have become milestones in the fight for equality.
-The achievements include: